wh0isdeniz/PSM-Labs-PJATK/PSM_Task01/README.md

 It received a **perfect grade (10/10)** and is shared here for informational purposes.

 ## Project Description
-A Java program that approximates `sin(x)` using the Taylor series expansion around zero (Maclaurin series).
+A Java program that approximates `sin(x)` using the Taylor series expansion.
-The program takes an angle as input and calculates the sine value by summing a finite number of terms.
-This illustrates how mathematical series can be applied to numerical computation and simulations.
+The program:
+- Allows the user to choose between **radians** or **degrees** as the input unit.
+- Normalizes the angle to the range \([-π, π]\).
+- Uses **10 terms** of the Taylor series for the approximation.
+- Compares the result with Java’s built-in `Math.sin(x)` function.
+- Prints the absolute error between the two values.

+This demonstrates how numerical methods can approximate mathematical functions and how accuracy improves with more terms in the series.

 ## Usage
 ```bash